Non-Ductile Concrete Structures

 It is currently estimated that approximately 1,500 buildings in the city of Los Angeles fall within the scope of this ordinance.

 The city of Los Angeles requires that non-ductile concrete building retrofits adhere to the timeline shown below.
 The timeline is similar to that of the wood-frame soft-story retrofit mandates; however, longer time allowances were established between action items.
-It is expected that notices to building owners will be delivered within the first 1.5 years following the ordinance’s approval in November 2015.
-The notice is intended to provide a description of the ordinance and additional guidance.
-Following notification, an official order to comply is issued to owners of buildings that fall within the scope of the ordinance.
-Once the order to comply has been received, the subsequent deadlines are initiated.
+It is expected that Orders to building owners will be delivered within the first 1.5 years following the ordinance’s approval in November 2015.
+Once the Order has been received, the subsequent deadlines are initiated.

 |3 YEARS AFTER ORDER||Submit one of the following: